Shahabad Markanda: Martyrs

 Sardar Shingara Singh Hanjra sacrificed his life for the country during the Indo-Pakistani Partition 1947.
-He also underwent imprisonments with Mahatma Ghandhi helping him for the successful completion of his missions.
+He also underwent imprisonments with Mahatma Gandhi helping him for the successful completion of his missions.
 Jagdish Kalra a youngster sacrificed his life for the country during the Indo-Pakistani War in 1965.
 A park is named after him and a statue of him is also installed there.
 "Patharan Walla Bazaar" of the town was also renamed as "Jagdish Bazaar".
 Khusdev Singh, Gurpreet Kaur and Gurdeep Singh of this town sacrificed their lives by fighting unarmed with the terrorists on 9 April 1988.
-The armed terrorists attacked the residence of the then M.L.A.
+The armed terrorists attacked the residence of then M.L.A.
 Dr. Harnam Singh.
 Five Shaurya Chakra were awarded by the President Of India to the brave family of Dr. Harnam Singh.

 Sights

 The original Gurdwara Mastgarh was on a high ground in the northeastern part of the town.
 The original prayer hall under a high dome was used as the divan hall.
 The "Guru Granth Sahib" was seated in the centre in front of the mihrab.
 Bullet marks on the exterior surface of the domes and the walls document turbulence in the eighteenth century.
 However, a new Gurdwara has been constructed after demolition of the original Gurdwara.
 It is affiliated to the Shiromani Gurdwara Parbandhak Committee which administers it through a local committee.